OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 Then, run **test_FMnet_self_supervised.py**.
 The network predictions will be saved in **\Results\unsupervised_artist_results**.

 ### Visualization
-To visualize the results run **visualize_results.mat**.
+To visualize the results run **visualize_results.m**.
-The folder contains additional script files: **visualize_unsupervised_network_results.mat** and **visualize_supervised_network_results.mat** that visualize the correspondence predicted by the unsupervised network and by the supervised network trained on faust synthetic human shapes.
+The folder contains additional script files: **visualize_unsupervised_network_results.m** and **visualize_supervised_network_results.m** that visualize the correspondence predicted by the unsupervised network and by the supervised network trained on faust synthetic human shapes.
+We provide the final predictions with each method in the folders **Unsupervised Network Results** and **Supervised Network Results**.
+Additionally we provide code for comparison with few axiomatic algorithms.
+To calculate the predictions with SGMDS or FM+SHOT algorithm, run **SGMDS.m** or **SHOT_FM**.
 Further details for the single-pair experiment can be found in the paper.